-As he enters his eighth season at Virginia, Boland has built a championship caliber program in Charlottesville.
-In his first seven seasons, he took a team that was unranked in the ITA Top 75 when he inherited it to a No. 1 national ranking.
-During that time, his teams won the ITA National Team Indoor Championship, four ACC Championships, five ACC regular season titles, advanced to the NCAA semifinals twice and the quarterfinals two other seasons, and set the school record for wins in a season.
-Those teams featured two NCAA Singles Champions, 12 All-Americans, 12 NCAA singles and six NCAA doubles participants, 20 All-ACC selections, two ITA National Players of the Year, three ITA Regional Rookies of the Year, two ACC Freshmen of the Year, four ACC Tournament MVPs, and an ACC Player of the Year.
+As he enters his 13th season at Virginia, Boland has built a championship caliber program in Charlottesville.
+In his first three seasons, he took an unranked program to its first ACC Championship.
+From that point, the success and accolades just kept accumulating.
+During his time in Charlottesville, Boland's teams have had a No. 1 national ranking during six different seasons, won five ITA National Team Indoor Championships, nine ACC Championships, 10 ACC regular season titles, advanced to the last three NCAA finals and set the school record for wins in a season.
+Those teams featured two NCAA Singles Champions, three NCAA Doubles Champions, 32 All-Americans, 30 NCAA singles and 14 NCAA doubles participants, 40 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, seven ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 10 ACC Tournament MVPs, and two ACC Players of the Year.

 During his tenure, Boland has proven to be a tireless worker in both recruiting and player development.
 His belief in team success on the court and in the classroom has been evident from the day he arrived at UVa.
 Those principles have been the cornerstone to the program’s improvement since Boland’s arrival.

-Last year was a historic one for the Cavalier program.
+The 2007-08 year was a historic one for the Cavalier program.
 Virginia was ranked No. 1 for the entire regular season, winning the ITA National Team Indoor Championship and the ACC regular season and tournament titles before being upset in the NCAA semifinals by eventual champion Georgia.
 The Cavaliers set a school record with a 32-1 record and Boland was named ITA National and Regional Coach of the Year along with taking home ACC Coach of the Year honors.
 The Cavaliers ended the season ranked No. 2 nationally for the second consecutive year.
 Somdev Devvarman concluded the season for the Cavaliers by winning his second consecutive NCAA Singles Championship.
 Devvarman, Treat Huey, and Dominic Inglot all were named to the ITA All-America squad, marking the most All-Americans that the program has had in a season.

 The Cavaliers went 30-4 in 2006-07, reaching the 30-win mark for the first time in school history.
 Virginia became the first ACC school to reach the semifinals of the NCAA Tournament and ended the year ranked No. 2 nationally.
 The Cavaliers went undefeated in ACC play to win their fourth consecutive ACC regular season title and their third ACC Tournament crown in four seasons.
 The year was capped as Devvarman became the first ACC player to the win the NCAA Singles Championship.

-In 2005-06, the Cavaliers opened the season with a No. 1 national ranking, becoming the first ever ACC school to earn the top spot in the ITA rankings.
+In 2005-06, the Cavaliers opened the season with a No. 1 national ranking, becoming the first-ever ACC school to earn the top spot in the ITA rankings.
 The team posted a 24-9 record, winning a share of its third consecutive ACC regular season title.
 Virginia reached the quarterfinals of the NCAA Tournament for the second consecutive season and finished the year ranked in the top 10 for the third straight year.
 At the NCAA singles championship, Devvarman reached the finals, becoming just the second Cavalier to accomplish the feat.
 Devvarman was one of three Cavaliers to earn All-American honors that season, the most for the Cavaliers in a single season.

 The 2004-05 season was highlighted by the Cavaliers’ second consecutive ACC Championship, going undefeated in league play.
 In February, the Cavaliers reached the finals of National Team Indoors, becoming the first school in the tournament’s history to reach the finals in its first appearance.
 Virginia put together a school record 16-match win streak as they reached the NCAA quarterfinals for the first time.
 Boland was honored as ACC Coach of the Year and ITA Mideast Region Coach of the Year that season.
 In 2003-04, the Cavaliers experienced a breakthrough season, highlighted by many program firsts.
 The team claimed a share of its first ACC regular season title, won its first ACC Tournament, earned its first top-10 ranking, hosted its first NCAA regional and advanced to the NCAA Championships for the first time.